usdot-jpo-ode/wzdx/spec-content/README.md

 --- | ---
 [DetourRoadEvent](/spec-content/objects/DetourRoadEvent.md) | A detour on a roadway.
 [Lane](/spec-content/objects/Lane.md) | An individual lane within a road event.
-[Relationship](/spec-content/objects/Relationship.md) | Identification of both sequential and hierarchical relationships between road events and other entities.
+[RelatedRoadEvent](/spec-content/objects/RelatedRoadEvent.md) | Identification a road event that is related to the road event that the RelatedRoadEvent object occurs on.
 [Restriction](/spec-content/objects/Restriction.md) | A restriction on a road event or lane, including type and value.
 [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) | Describes a section of roadway and the limitations of how that section can be used.
 [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) | The core details of an event occurring on a roadway (i.e. a road event) that is shared by all types of road events.